-Medicaid Expansion across the States
+Medicaid Expansion Helps Low-Wage Workers: Non-Expansion States

 The infographic below shows how bridging the coverage gap would benefit working adults.